 Below we run through most of the online betting odds you’re going to come across when you’re getting ready to place a wager in Maryland (or anywhere else, for that matter).
 Get these fundamentals down, and you’ll be good to go!

-Money line wagers are some of the simplest to make, mainly because they are only asking you to pick who you think will come out on top of the game or match you are betting on.
+These wagers are some of the simplest to make (in opposite to Hedge betting), mainly because they are only asking you to pick who you think will come out on top of the game or match you are betting on.

 Every game and every contest will have a favorite and an underdog, except in somewhat rare circumstances where oddsmakers believe that the match is a legitimate even contest (with “even money”).

-You go to read the Maryland online betting odds money line and see that it has the Orioles coming in at -170 and the Yankees coming in at +150.
+You got to read the Maryland sports betting odds line and see that it has the Orioles coming in at -170 and the Yankees coming in at +150.

 This would mean that the Orioles are favored and that the Yankees are the underdog.
 It also means that every $170 wager on the Orioles would pay off $100 and that every $100 bet on the Yankees would pay off $150.
 Again, all you have to do is pick the winner of the game, and you’ll collect your winnings!